-Kendra Mangione has been an online journalist and digital content editor with CTV News since 2012.
+Kendra Mangione has been a digital journalist with CTV News since 2012.

-Kendra covered Toronto's climbing real estate market, Rob Ford's stint in rehab, weapons suspensions in the TDSB and the Jian Ghomeshi trial.
-She also wrote about crime rate, traffic trends and Uber's controversial start in the city, and was first to cover a lighter story that made international headlines: a boy's apology to the Toronto Public Library for ripping a page while reading in bed.
+In this role, Kendra covered Toronto's climbing real estate market, Rob Ford's stint in rehab, weapons suspensions in the TDSB and several major trials.
+She was also the first to cover a lighter story that made international headlines: a boy's apology to the Toronto Public Library for ripping a page while reading in bed.

-She transferred to CTV News Vancouver in April 2016, where she's covered daily news including local crime and politics, as well as education and real estate trends.
-Kendra has covered a range of events including the spending scandal at the B.C. legislature and the Duke and Duchess of Cambridge's visit to Vancouver.
+After years on the Toronto desk, she transferred to CTV News Vancouver in April 2016, where she covered daily news including local crime and politics, as well as education and real estate trends.
+She covered a range of events including the spending scandal at the B.C. legislature and the Duke and Duchess of Cambridge's visit to Vancouver.